d-404/NoteTakingApp/README.md

 # Git Repository README

-Follow the steps below to clone the repository and resolve any potential conflicts.
+Follow the steps below to clone the repository.

 ## Cloning the Repository